mikeerickson/laravel-elixir-behat/readme.md

 This will scan your `./tests/features/` directory, as well as any PHP classes in your 'app' folder for changes, and trigger your Behat suite.

+Note:  If you want your tests to execute upon file change, use the `gulp tdd` task

+$ gulp tdd

 ---

 You may pass two arguments to the `behat()` method.